fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

         - `publishing`
     - `certifying_user` - a string containing the name of the last user to certify the submission
     - `certified_on` - a string containing the last time/date the submission was certified. (`YYYY-MM-DD HH:mm:ss`)
+    - `quarterly_submission` - whether the submission is quarterly
+    - `window_end` - a string containing the last date of the submission window
+    - `time_period` - a string representing the time frame for the submission

 ##### Errors
 Possible HTTP Status Codes: